 Although Gears of War 4 does little to innovate the cover-based shooter’s formula, the game still delivers a meaty Gears experience thanks to a number of refinements from developer The Coalition.
 Set 25 years after the events of Gears of War 3, the game introduces a new trio of protagonists dealing with the most recent threat to humanity’s survival, the Swarm.

-Chief among Gears of War 4’s highlights is the close attention to detail used when capturing the feel of a Gears game, as sliding into cover feels tight and headshots are as satisfyingly gory as ever.
+Prime among Gears of War 4’s highlights is the close attention to detail used when capturing the feel of a Gears game, as sliding into cover feels tight and headshots are as satisfyingly gory as ever.
 The game also introduces some interesting new weapons like the Overkill, a shotgun that fires twice: once when pulling down the trigger and again when letting go.

 Call of Duty: Black Ops 4 – Blackout Mode